Welcome to issue 174 of the HWN, a newsletter covering developments in the Haskell community. This release covers the week of March 13-19.

 Read on reddit.

-• EZYang: Mutation is frequently not what people expect ; mutation is not modular, and mutation is complicated.
+Read the original post. - EZYang: Mutation is frequently not what people expect ; mutation is not modular, and mutation is complicated.

 From (blog.ezyang.com), scored 26 with 0 comments.